h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 A machine learning model defines the relationship between features and labels.
 A model can be trained by feeding it examples.
 Examples are a particular instance of data.
 You can have two types of examples: labeled and unlabeled.
 Labeled examples are those where the x and y values (features, labels) are known.
 Unlabeled examples are those where we know the x value, but we don't know what the y value is (feature,?)[1].
 Your dataset is like an example; the columns that will be used for training are the features; the rows are the instances of those features.
 The column that you want to predict is the label.

 Supervised learning takes labeled examples and allows a model that is being trained to learn the relationship between features and labels.
 The trained model can then be used on unlabelled data to predict the missing y value.
 The model can be tested with either labeled or unlabeled data.
-Testing a trained model with unlabeled data is called unsupervised training [1].
 Note that H2O Driverless AI creates models with labeled examples.

 ### Data Preparation